michalis0/Business-Intelligence-and-Analytics/week1 - Python Notebooks/README.md

 ## Exercises

-After you have become familiar with Colab you can do the following exercises in groups of 3.
+ After you have become familiar with Colab you can do the following exercises in groups of 3 (10-15mins each exercise).
+One team will be randomly picked to share their solution (if they feel confident it is correct!).